Why an emergence package?

 Solar panels and high capacity batteries

-If you have a solar array on your roof you'll probably be fine.
+If you have a solar array on your roof you'll probably be fine specifically when you have a home battery array.
 Just be sure you have a batterypack for the nights and heavy clouded days!
 For the ones that don't... you have a problem that can become a serious one.
 But before owners of solar panel roofs skip the rest of this: keep an eye on the amount of clouds and synchronize the use of your stored power.
 This sounds obvious but you'll be surprised how fast your batteries drain...

 The batteries last for about 3500 cycles so even with daily use they should last for about ten years.
 You can do the math for capacity times cycles times costs.
 600 Watts times 3500 cycles = 2100 KW x average of €0,26 = €567.
 Initial cost at buying including 2 solar panels of 100W each was €529.
 Though inflation and energy costs are far from stable you could say that if you use it this way it comes down to a cost free safety backup project!